acosharma/elita-transformer/README.md

 # elita-transformer

 **Disclaimer: This project is in early stages, but due to a lack of time and resources, may not continue further.
 Please take this research into your own hands and cite this page if you do.
-This was done by an individual on free Colab runtimes, who would very much appreciate your generosity.**
+This was done by an individual on free Colab runtimes, who would very much appreciate your generosity and the recognition.**

 <a href="https://www.buymeacoffee.com/acos"><img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" width="180"/></a>